sarah-abdelfattah/GUC-TAs-Portal/README.txt

         Response: An array of the staff members in the department with their info.
     2- View staff in his/her department per course along with their profiles.
         Route: /departments/getAllStaffMembers/:course
-        Respponse: An array of the staff members in the department and in the same course specified with their info.
+        Response: An array of the staff members in the department and in the same course specified with their info.

 ### 32.
 Functionality: